Tomasvdv/Multi-agent-systems/README.md

 * Enemy planes in range
 * Friendly planes shot max epochs
 * Enemy planes shot no response
-* Enemy planes shot epoch counter
+* Enemy planes shot max epoch counter

 In each experiment there will be 1000 planes generated in total.
 The amount of planes in range versus the reason it got shot down will serve as a measurement of the simulation performance.

-The following settings will be tested during the experiment:
+There are three different scenarios in wich we will test different settings of the simulation.

+For message protocol A1
+Simulation A:
 * Number of planes 1
 * Number of turrets 3
 * Range of turrets 4
+* Turret confidence threshold 1
+* Number of epochs before shot: 8,7,6,5,4,3,2
+* Failure probability: 0.1

+Simulation B:

+* Number of planes 1
+* Number of turrets 3
+* Range of turrets 4
+* Turret confidence threshold 1,2,3
+* Number of epochs before shot: 8
+* Failure probability: 0.1

+Simulation C:

+* Number of planes 1
+* Number of turrets 3
+* Range of turrets 4
-* Turret confidence threshold 1 and 2
+* Turret confidence threshold 1
-* Number of epochs before shot: 20,15,10,15
+* Number of epochs before shot: 8
-* Failure probability: 0.1,0.2,0.3,0.4,0.5,0.6,0.7,0.8,0.9,1
+* Failure probability: 0,0.1,0.2,0.3,0.4,0.5,0.6,0.7,0.8,0.9,1

 ### Results